-I have just returned from some amazing asian travels with my husband and children.
-The great thing about my travels was that the two destinations Singapore and Chang Mai in Thailand provided two completely different perspectives.
+I have just returned from some amazing asian travels with my husband and children to Chiang Mai in Thailand.

 Chang Mai is a beautiful town in the North of Thailand.
 It dates to the 1200s.
 It steeped in history and culture and it home to many elaborate Buddhist temples.